-Ford® E450- 6.8L Super-Duty V10 SOCH Triton® engine, 305-hp, automatic transmission, TorqShift, 5-speed with tow/haul feature, 4-wheel ABS, 130-amp, alternator, dual air bags.
+Ford E450- 6.8L Super-Duty V10 SEFI Triton® engine, 305-hp, automatic transmission, TorqShift, 5-speed with auto overdrive, 4-wheel ABS, 115-amp. alternator, dual air bags.

-1The height of each model is measured to the top of the tallest standard feature and is based on the curb weight of a typically equipped unit.
+The height of each model is measured to the top of the tallest standard feature and is based on the curb weight of a typically equipped unit.
 The actual height of your vehicle may vary by several inches depending on chassis or equipment variations.
 Please contact your dealer for further information.

-2The load capacity of your motor home is designated by weight, not by volume, so you cannot necessarily use all available space when loading your motor home.
+The load capacity of your motor home is designated by weight, not by volume, so you cannot necessarily use all available space when loading your motor home.

-3Capacities are based on measurements prior to tank installation.
+Capacities are based on measurements prior to tank installation.
 Slight capacity variations can result due to installation applications.

-4Capacities shown are tank manufacturer's listed water capacity (W.C.).
+Capacities shown are tank manufacturer's listed water capacity (W.C.).
 Actual filled LP capacity is 80% of listing due to overfilling prevention device on tank.

-5Actual towing capacity is dependent on your particular loading and towing circumstances which includes the GVWR, GAWR, and GCWR as well as adequate trailer brakes.
+Actual towing capacity is dependent on your particular loading and towing circumstances which includes the GVWR, GAWR, and GCWR as well as adequate trailer brakes.
 Please refer to the chassis operator's manual of your vehicle for further towing information.